 - Have balanced code of conduct policies.
 Having policies that are too strict can lead to the workplace culture becoming dull, uninspiring and unproductive.
 Lack of freedom in the workplace puts a serious stint on the culture and atmosphere, and can lead to employees not wanting to put in 100%, or not wanting to show up at all.
 On the other hand, policies that are too relaxed, or non-existent can have the same effect.
-Too much freedom can transform the workplace into an unproductive nightmare, and leaves the door open for embarrassment in the event of an unfair dismissal case being taken to the FWC.
+Too much freedom can transform the workplace into an unproductive nightmare, and leaves the door open for embarrassment in the event of an unfair dismissal case.
 Creating policies that are balanced will help to improve important aspects of the workplace culture, and make the experience of working as part of the team a positive and enjoyable one.

 - Make sure the code of conduct promotes a positive atmosphere.
 Determining what behaviours are and aren’t appropriate in the workplace can be difficult, as everyone has different ideas of what is acceptable, so it is important that the code of conduct reflects a general idea of appropriate behaviour.
 Aspects of the policies like the dress code and even the allowance of internet, phone, and email use can have a dramatic impact on the atmosphere of the workplace, so finding an appropriate level to which certain behaviours are allowed is crucial.

 - Clearly outline what behaviour is unacceptable.
 Unacceptable behaviours like sexual harassment and bullying need to be clearly laid out in the code of conduct policy, and known to all employees.
 Don’t burry these behaviours in paragraphs of information, make sure it is well known what behaviours are not appropriate in the workplace, and what disciplinary actions will be taken alongside them.